 - This book. - A robot.
-This book uses the Scribbler robot. - A Fluke Lancet dongle. - A Bluetooth enabled computer.
-If your computer does not have builtin Bluetooth, you can purchase a USB Bluetooth dongle to add that functionality.
-You can use any of the following operating systems: MACOS (Version 10.4 or later), Windows (XP or Vista), or Linux. - Software: Python+Myro.
-This book is based on version 2.4 of Python. - Some accessories: A basic gamepad controller, Sharpie permanent color markers, a flashlight, spare AA batteries, poster or any other large drawing paper, a carrying case, some craft materials for decorating the robot, etc.
+This book uses the Scribbler or Scribbler 2 robots. - A Fluke Lancet dongle. - A Bluetooth enabled computer.
+If your computer does not have built-in Bluetooth, you can purchase a USB Bluetooth dongle to add that functionality.
+You can use any of the following operating systems: MACOS (Version 10.4 or later), Windows (XP or Vista), or Linux. - Software: Calico+Python.
+This book is based on version 2.7 of Python. - Some accessories: A basic gamepad controller, Sharpie permanent color markers, a flashlight, spare AA batteries, poster or any other large drawing paper, a carrying case, some craft materials for decorating the robot, etc.

-You can order the robot, the Fluke dongle, the Bluetooth dongle, as well as a software CD, and the book from Georgia Robotics Inc. (georgiarobotics.com).
-For more information on additional sources, documentation (including a copy of this book), and latest updates visit the IPRE web site at roboteducation.org.
+You can order the robot, the Fluke dongle, the Bluetooth dongle, as well as a software CD, and the book from betterbots.com.
+For more information on additional sources, documentation (including a copy of this book), and latest updates visit the IPRE web site at wiki.roboteducation.org.